HillalXD/customer-segmentation/README.md

 # Mall Customer Segmentation

-This project use to predict temperature in indonesia on spesific month and year
+This project use to make a customer class based on customer income and age using clustering method

 ## Install